Ernesto Lazzatti: Biography

-Lazzatti was born in Bahía Blanca but he grew up in neighbor city Ingeniero White, where he played in local club Puerto Comercial as right inside forward.
+Lazzatti was born in Bahía Blanca, but he grew up in the neighboring city of Ingeniero White, where he played in local club Puerto Comercial as right inside forward.
 Santos Ursino was the central midfielder and captain of that team and then became his adviser.
-After a representative of Boca Juniors (who was also Lazzatti's uncle) wrote a letter to the club recommending Ernesto, the club decided to cost the travel to bring Lazzatti to Buenos Aires by train.
-With 18 years old, the young promise arrived to the club and played three matches (a friendly one and two in the reserve team) before debuting in the senior squad in 1934 when Boca beat Chacarita Juniors by 3–2 on April 8.
+After a representative of Boca Juniors (who was also Lazzatti's uncle) wrote a letter to the club recommending Ernesto, the club decided to pay the cost of travel to bring Lazzatti to Buenos Aires by train.
+At 18 years old, the young promise arrived to the club and played three matches (a friendly one and two in the reserve team) before debuting in the senior squad in 1934, when Boca beat Chacarita Juniors by 3–2 on April 8.

 I had no expectations of being a professional footballer.
 I know I was fortunate because thousand of letters were sent to the club (Boca Juniors) each day, and they just picked my uncle's one and decided to pay attention to it.